-- You can easily use built-in theme editor in admin area to edit functions.php file
+- You can easily use the built-in theme editor in the admin area to edit the functions.php file

-- You can copy and paste all code snippets in one file
+- You can copy and paste all code snippets into one file

 - You get a chance to study the code and learn how it works

-However, there are also some disadvantages of using functions.php file to save all your custom functionality.
+However, there are also some disadvantages of using the functions.php file to save all your custom functionality.

 - Your custom code will not work if you switch themes

-- Unless you are using a child theme, updating your theme will overwrite functions.php file
+- Unless you are using a child theme, updating your theme will overwrite the functions.php file

 - It becomes harder to understand where theme code ends and where your custom code begins